Waynexia888/Java-Developer/Core Java/Collections.md

 }
 ```
 - LinkedHashMap
+  - LinkedHashMap is a class, and it extends the hashmap class.
   - Maintain the insertion order of the key-value pairs.
 This implementation differs from HashMap in that it maintains a doubly-linked list running through all of its entries.
 This linked list defines the iteration ordering, which is normally the order in which keys were inserted into the map (insertion-order).
 Note that insertion order is not affected if a key is re-inserted into the map.
 - TreeMap
+  - TreeMap is a class, and it implements SortedMap interface, the sortedMap interface extends map interface.
   - The map is sorted according to the natural ordering of its keys, or by a Comparator provided at map creation time, depending on which constructor is used.